-Przewalski horse behaviour is funremarkably synchronised in a harem.
+Przewalski horse behaviour is remarkably synchronised in a harem.
 They all graze and rest at the same time.
 When some of the horses start to nibble one another, the others will follow suit.
 Frolicsome foals or rolling older ones instantly invite others to join in with the fun.
 Skin care is very important.
 They like to scratch themselves against rocky surfaces, shrubs or to roll in the sand.
 Yet, they cannot reach their own backs.
 The help of others is needed.
 Standing head to tail they nibble one another’s skin.
 This is called mutual grooming, which not only has a pure practical function, but also furthers mutual bonding and works as a stress relief for the whole group.

 Dominance hierarchy is essential for the ordering of social contacts.
 While social hierarchy ascertained each individual knows his position in the group, which leads to lesser aggression and to more harmony.
 Internal fighting results in a loss of energy and increases the chance of getting wounded.
 Survival in the wild requires much energy.
 Wounds attract parasites and can be the cause of dangerous if not lethal infections.